-Claims that 98 million Americans were given cancer through polio shots contaminated with SV40 from 1955 to 1963 are false.
+Despite being long-debunked, the false claim that 98 million Americans were given cancer through contaminated polio shots continued to fester online in 2021.

 SV40 can cause cancer in rodents and in cultured human cells.
 It has been found in some tumors taken from cancer patients.